 Unit Description is just that!
 A description of how you purchase an item.

-It's totally optional.
-You can leave it blank or it can be the same as the pack size.
+It can be the same as the pack size.

 You can also use description to help with conversions for items you break down into smaller units like a loaf of bread or a pie with slices.

 Sometimes descriptions can act as a shortcut to conversions.

 You purchase 48 3 oz croissants .
 But you want to use them by the each in a recipe.